FAQ

 For PST, it's a little different.
 PST varies, but generally, because it only lasts a summer, PC likes to reuse the same places, alternating years, changing it up.
 My village for PST has been used many many times.
 Jacob's host sister said that everyone in the village knows we're foreigners.
 A weird quirk, every summer, a bunch of Americans descend into their village and then yeet away at the end of it.
 Host families apply, their houses having to meet strict standards regarding safety, security, conditions, etc. All PC volunteers (and I think this applies everywhere) must be able to have their own room, with a lockable door, a bed, and a desk.
 PC staff do checkups on sites, houses, amongst other things.
 I've also been told host families are trained in the same way we are, being told about cultural differences, instructed to show us unsafe roads, house rules, how to handwash, use banyas/unorthodox showers, giving alone time/space to volunteers.

 Living with a host family can be hard.
 The first day is something I feared for a very long time.
 It's awkward, particularly if you don't speak the language very well.
 Sometimes it can be easy to slip into and try, other times you can feel lonely or miss home.
-If you're like me and get embarassed when you stumble, when you do something wrong, that's okay.
+If you're like me and get embarrassed when you stumble, when you do something wrong, that's okay.
 Embrace it and take it as a learning opportunity or you'll never learn.

 QUESTIONS ABOUT PST